 The primary function of platelets is the formation of clots and helps to prevent bleeding.

-But when the dengue virus introduces into your body, it binds on platelets and destroys or reduces platelet count.
+When the dengue virus introduces into your body, it binds to platelets and destroys or reduces platelet count.
 As a result, it causes increased vascular leakage or bleeding.

-So, you may have developed some important hemorrhagic manifestations –
+During this critical dengue phase, you may have developed some important hemorrhagic manifestations like –

 - Epistaxis (bleeding from the nose)